 In Davenport, Iowa, a committed group of caregivers dedicated themselves to forming a support group for caregivers dealing with Alzheimer's.
 In 1983, Josephine Lindquist and Sister Carolyn Walters had their first informal meeting.
 Thirty people attended that first meeting.
 Later that year, the group formed its own organizational board of directors.
 In 1984, the volunteer group affiliated itself with the National Alzheimer's Association.

-Offices for the Iowa Chapter include: Burlington (remote), Cedar Rapids, Council Bluffs, Fort Dodge, the Quad Cities, Sioux City, Waterloo and West Des Moines (chapter headquarters).
+Offices for the Iowa Chapter include: Cedar Rapids, Quad Cities, Sioux City and West Des Moines (chapter headquarters).
 To contact the office nearest you, visit our staff listing.